-Bob Biswas: Abhishek Bachchan To Star In 'Kahaani' Spin-off; Shah Rukh Khan To Produce It
+Bob Biswas: Abhishek Bachchan To Star In 'Kahaani' Spin-off; Shah Rukh Khan To Produce

 Helmed by Diya Annapurna Ghosh, 'Bob Biswas' is slated to hit the shooting floors in 2020.

-Besides this movie, Abhishek Bachchan will also be seen in Kookie Gulati's 'The Big Bull' and Amazon Prime's web-series 'Breathe 2'.
+Besides this movie, Abhishek Bachchan will also be seen in Kookie Gulati's 'The Big Bull' and Amazon Prime's web series 'Breathe 2'.

 Vidya Balan Starrer Kahaani To Get A Prequel; Abhishek Bachchan To Star In A Grey Character